jhoerr/azfun-fsharp/README.md

 ## Functions

-This repo contains three functions:
+This repo contains three functions.
+They are documented below along with example `curl` scripts.
+Note that the http `<port>` in the example script will be different on every machine.
+The Azure Functions runtime will tell you which port its hosting the functions on.

 **Ping**